B.Ed. Frequently Asked Questions

 Calling to inquire about the status of your application does not speed up the process.

-For those in the 16-month consecutive program there are intensive Summer Institute classes whereby advance course work is completed prior to the beginning of classes and classes are offered 5 days a week, every day, for two weeks.
+In the 16-month consecutive program there are intensive Summer Institute classes whereby advance course work is completed prior to the beginning of classes and classes are offered 5 days a week, every day, for two weeks.

 Full attendance is expected for ALL courses.

 The 16 month consecutive program is intensive and demanding.
 At times, it requires students to be present in a class every day for two weeks to complete one course.
 This may be repeated for several courses.
 All practica require you to be at the school in which you are placed for any activities and times a professional educator is normally present.
 In the case of the 16 month consecutive program, the main practicum occurs for ten to twelve weeks, from March until June.
 Given these demands, we strongly discourage full time employment.
-The two year program offers more flexible timetabling.

 The Bachelor of Education program at Acadia is an accredited program.
 We are obligated to follow specific protocols and processes.
 This is an in-person program with all courses delivered in-person and on campus.
 Students experience this program as a cohort and must take this program on a full-time basis.
-Students may choose to enroll in the 2-year or 16-month program.

 All decisions around teacher certification are established by the Nova Scotia Department of Education - Teacher Certification Branch.
 Sole authority to issue teaching certificates rests with the Nova Scotia Department of Education.
 The School of Education at Acadia University will facilitate the collection and sending of all required teacher certification application documents to the Nova Scotia Department of Education on your behalf prior to the completion of the program.